monello/Skoenekas/com_dnagifts/README.txt

 on a journey as you discover a higher purpose for your life.
 There is a Dynamic Natural Ability encoded inside of you.
 Tapping into this ability will produce a life of fulfilment and purpose.
-Discover why you are unique and understand other people’s uniqueness.
+Discover why you are unique and understand other peopleï¿½s uniqueness.
 Your DNA will give meaning and destiny to your life.
 Become empowered as you take this book and make it a reference guide for the whole family.